Purchase Events

 ---|---|---|

-Order Status Page | Shopify's Native Checkout | This script uses Shopify's macros; therefore can only be used to track Shopify's Native Checkout.
+Customer Events | Shopify's Native Checkout | Tracks completed purchases that occur on Shopify's checkout.
+Triggered by Shopify's checkout_completed standard event.
 Note: This does not include Shop App. |

 firePurchaseEvent | All Other Checkouts | This is our generic Purchase script.
 Used to track all Non-Shopify Checkout Experiences |